PrestaShop/prestashop-specs/back-office/wishlist.md

 If the product is Out of stock with the option "Deny order" and cannot be added to the cart:
 -	a message is displayed informing the user that the product is no longer available: "Product out of stock".
--	the "Add to basket" CTA is disable and the product cannot be added to cart
+-	the "Add to cart" CTA is disable and the product cannot be added to cart

 ![wishlist screen 12](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-12.png)